ha3ks/ha3ks.github.io/_posts/2023-08-03-Technical-writing-am-i-good-at-it.md

 How can we 'influence' DNSVis to show us errors?

-Well our lord and savior [Gary Cox, CISSP](https://www.linkedin.com/in/gcox1/) pointed this out on one of my previous posts explaining why is happening:
+Well our lord and savior [Gary Cox, CISSP](https://www.linkedin.com/in/gcox1/) pointed this out on one of my previous posts explaining what is happening:

 > As I know you are all detail oriented folks here is the methodology… he tests a domain name that contains the text of whatever company he wants to call out, but without actually being a domain name that's related to the company in question.
 These are NXDOMAIN responses, and so in addition to showing no DNSSEC security (because it's Microsoft and they haven't secured outlook[.]com) it also contains a bunch of errors related to nonexistence.
 He then redacts everything except the company name and posts it as if it's relevant.